lyndachiwetelu/tictactoe-server/README.md

 ## How to use
 This App implements a tic tac toe server that is meant to be unbeatable.

+It is a stateless API that answers the question, “What move will result in the best outcome for o on this tic-tac-toe board?”

 It is [hosted here](https://server-tictactoe.lyndachiwetelu.com/)

 It expects to receive the current board as a string, passed as query parameter named `board` to the URL like this: